 The Vice President of Youth Competitive, Youth Competitive League Presidents, or their designated representatives, and two (2) Club Presidents or team representatives from within each League, at least one of whom shall represent boys’ teams and one of whom shall represent girls’ teams, will comprise the Youth Competitive Rules and Regulation Committee.

-Each league in a manner that insures that one represents boy’s teams and the other represents girl’s teams, shall select the two (2) Club Presidents or team representatives from within each league.
+Each league, in a manner that ensures that one represents boy’s teams and the other represents girl’s teams, shall select the two (2) Club Presidents or team representatives from within each league.

 The Committee will give notice to and receive input from Competitive Club and League Presidents, and other impacted individuals or organizations, when proposing rule changes.
-The VP Youth Competitive will convene and chair the Committee, and shall vote only the in the case of a tie.
+The VP Youth Competitive will convene and chair the Committee, and shall vote only in the case of a tie.
 A majority vote of Committee members is needed to propose or initiate changes.
 All such proposals, whether new or changes to current rules, will be forwarded by the VP Competitive to the Executive Board of NHSA for review at the next scheduled NHSA monthly meeting following the date of the Committee’s meeting.

 The Youth Competitive Rules and Regulations Committee will meet, at minimum, quarterly, based on the identified NHSA seasonal year.